Occupational and Environmental Medicine

 To apply for the OEM training program please contact the Regional Training Program Director (TPD) in your state / region for an initial assessment of your suitability and download, complete and submit the Occupational and Environmental Medicine training program application form (.doc 396KB)

 Applicants to the program must be working in an accredited position that involves undertaking a minimum of 20 hours per week of OEM practice.
 Applicants must check whether their workplace is accredited.
-If it is not, an Accreditation Assessment Form must be submitted from your employer along with your Application to Training.
-A list of an accredited training sites and the Accredited Assessment Form can be found on the Accredited training sites page.
+If it is not, an Accreditation Assessment Form must be submitted before you apply for training.
+A list of an accredited training sites and the Accredited Assessment Form can be found on the Accredited training sites page

 Current trainees need to apply for approval of training each year.
 Please download, complete and submit the Occupational and Environmental Medicine Annual Prospective Training Application form (.doc 293KB) to re-register for training in OEM.